Code-Institute-Submissions/Milestone-Project-177/README.md

 This toggles an additional paragraph of information to read more / less.
 13) Hot deals section to provide deals to the user.
 14) The hot deals section is laid out as an accordian, with collapsible sections.
 15) Popular Attractions section.
-Large image as a card which, when clicked on / hovered over shows info about attractions and link to book tickets.
+Large image as a card which, when clicked on / hovered over shows info about attractions and link to book tickets. )
-16) Link to sign up for Newsletter, when clicked on pops up a modal containing a form to sign up for the sites newsletter.
-17) The newsletter is linked to email.js and sends the user an automatic reply.
+16) The newsletter is linked to email.js and sends the user an automatic reply.
-18) Brand logo to re-inforce brand loyalty
+17) Brand logo to re-inforce brand loyalty
+18) Popular Attractions section which consists of a few of our top picks of attractions to see.
+19) The popular attractions section is filterable to narrow down the attractions.

 <hr>